-A security waist pack, or anti-theft fanny pack, looks like a regular waist pack from the outside, but it’s the built-in security features that make it stand out.
+A security waist pack, or anti-theft fanny pack, looks like a regular waist pack from the outside, but it’s the built-in security features that protect your valuables.

 What Makes Anti-Theft Waist Fanny Packs so Special?

 Security waist packs provide protection for your valuables in several ways.
-The following is a breakdown of the most common security features found in security fanny packs.
+The following is a breakdown of the most common anti-theft features found in security travel fanny packs.

 Street thieves know that tourists carry valuables in their waist packs.
-The rear strap of a waist pack is very vulnerable.
-Thieves know that the rear strap of a waist pack is usually made of a material that is easy to cut with a pair is scissors or knife.
-It only takes a second to cut the back strap of a regular waist pack and have it fall.
-To combat cutting most security waist packs have flexible steel cables integrated into the rear straps.
+The rear strap of a regular waist pack is very vulnerable.
+Thieves know that the rear strap of a waist pack is usually made of a material that is easy to cut with a pair is scissors or knife even a razor blade.
+It only takes a second to slice the back strap of a regular waist pack and have it fall into waiting hands.
+To combat cutting most anti-theft waist packs have flexible steel cables integrated into the rear straps to stop cutting.
 The steel cables do not affect the comfort of the straps.

-This exclusive design feature keeps the strap from being sliced by a razor blade or knife from behind.
-Slicing the back strap of waist packs is common on busy streets, in tourist areas, and on crowded train platforms by thieves.
-The rear strap of the ant-theft waist packs and hip packs are adjustable, just like a regular waist pack and typically expand from 29 inches to 42 inches.
-Adjustable strap extensions, extend the length of the strap an additional 20 inches and are available as an accessory.
-Here is a photograph of a rear strap of a security waist pack with the outer material cut away.
-The two flexible stainless steel cables are woven into the sides of the strap with double stitching.
+This design feature keeps the strap from being sliced by a razor blade or knife from behind.
+Slicing the back strap of waist packs is common on busy streets, in tourist areas, and on crowded train platforms.
+The rear strap of the ant-theft waist packs and hip packs are adjustable, just like a regular waist pack ,and typically expand from 29 inches to 42 inches, some go up to 50 inches.

 Waist Strap Buckle Security